satoshinm/WebSandboxMC/README.md

 * Build the WebSandboxMC plugin: `mvn package`

 ## Usage
-* Copy target/WebSandboxMC.jar to the `plugins` folder of your [Glowstone](https://www.glowstone.net) server (note: may/not work with other Bukkit-compatible servers, TODO: test)
+1. Copy target/WebSandboxMC.jar to the `plugins` folder of your Bukkit-compatible server (see below)
-* Visit http://localhost:4081/ in a modern browser (requires WebGL, Pointer Lock, WebSockets)
+2. Visit http://localhost:4081/ in a modern browser (requires WebGL, Pointer Lock, WebSockets)
-* Play the game
+3. Play the game

 ## Configuration